Wie is de Mol? (Dutch TV series) season 22: Mole Sabotage

 Everon as the Mole had one goal in mind; to have the lowest pot ever in the history of the game.
 Knowing in advance all the assignments, and the Ontmaskerd? livestream gave him the perfect opportunity to secretly begin the season with a bang while winning his fellow Candidates' hearts.

 Ontmaskerd?: Even though Everon knew how to sabotage the two previous assignments in Episode 1, he chose to play the assignments as a genuine candidate, and utilize the time they had overnight to bond with his fellow candidates.
 Knowing that it was impossible for anyone to actively win the audience vote as the least suspected candidate, Everon sought to be the Exemption winner's choice for the second Exemption.
 To his fortune, Glen without hesistating gave Everon the second Exemption, unknowingly removing €5,000.- from the pot in the Finale.

-Binnen en Buiten Bereik: Throughout his turn in the assignment, he'd flip dice away from showing 1; he cheated by using his hands in separating green and red marbles instead of using chopsticks as instructed; and lastly, as the Ping Pong balls consisted of the most money to be earned in the assignment, he would seek the balls with the highest money value so that he could throw them out of contention in the assignment.
+Binnen en Buiten Bereik: Throughout his turn in the assignment, he would flip dice away from showing 1; he cheated by using his hands in separating green and red marbles instead of using chopsticks as instructed; and lastly, as the Ping Pong balls consisted of the most money to be earned in the assignment, he would seek the balls with the highest money value so that he could throw them out of contention in the assignment.

 Waar Rook Is, Is Vuur: While the Candidates were instructed that their thumbprints could open only 1 box hidden throughout the laser game assignment, Everon's could open all the boxes.
-While running the assignment with Kim-Lian and Fresia, Everon secretly extracted money from 7 boxes before getting shot to remove the money from the rest of the group's hands.
+While running the assignment with Kim-Lian and Fresia, Everon secretly extracted money from seven boxes before getting shot to remove the money from the rest of the group's hands.
 (Side note: It was revealed that Sahil had been the person who shot Arno out of the assignment, unbeknownst to the two of them, while handing back the same €50 note to safety.)

 Vakbondjes: Knowing that he also had to appear as a genuine candidate, Everon chose to use this assignment to play up his disappointment with Thomas choosing Jokers for himself instead of an Exemption for the both of them.
 His performance had rattled Thomas that they had to make amends after surviving the third Execution together.
 However, this was the assignment that had put Everon on both Thomas and Fresia's radar due to his emotional response.
-Everon's intentions were to take the 3 Jokers for himself, but Thomas beat him to it.
+Everon's intentions were to take the three Jokers for himself, but Thomas beat him to it.